-- 1. Home: Allows patching of physical inputs to the 16 input channels and Aux inputs of the console. - 2.
-Analog Out: Allows patching of internal signal paths to the console's 8 rear-panel XLR outputs. - Aux Out: Allows patching of internal signal paths to the console's 6 rear-panel 1⁄4"/RCA auxiliary outputs. - 4.
-P16 Out: Allows patching of internal signal paths to the 16 outputs of the console's 16-channel P16 Ultranet output. - 5.
-Card Out: Allows patching of internal signal paths to the 32 outputs of the X-USB card. - 6.
-AES50-A: Allows patching of internal signal paths to the 48 outputs of the rear panel AES50-A output. - 7.
-AES50-B: Allows patching of internal signal paths to the 48 outputs of the rear panel AES50-B output.
+- Home: Allows patching of physical inputs to the 32 input channels and Aux inputs of the console. - Analog Out: Allows patching of internal signal paths to the console's 16 rear-panel XLR outputs. - 3.
+Aux Out: Allows patching of internal signal paths to the console's 6 rear-panel 1⁄4"/RCA auxiliary outputs. - 4.
+P16 Out: Allows patching of internal signal paths to the 16 outputs of the console's 16-channel P16 Ultranet output.
+The iQ speakers can also be set up from this tab. - Card Out: Allows patching of internal signal paths to the 32 outputs of the XUF card. - AES50-A: Allows patching of internal signal paths to the 48 outputs of the rear panel AES50-A output. - AES50-B: Allows patching of internal signal paths to the 48 outputs of the rear panel AES50-B output. - 8.
+XLR out: Allows patching of internal signal paths to the XLR outputs on the rear panel.